CyberTron957/Cric-sync-studio/README.md

 4. Optionally import timestamps from a previous session
 5. Mark timestamps of important moments in the video
 6. Trim the music file if needed
+7. Choose an aspect ratio for the output video
-7. Choose to use only original audio (no music) if desired
+8. Choose to use only original audio (no music) if desired
-8. Create and download your highlight reel
+9. Create your highlight reel
+10. Preview the processed video to ensure it meets your requirements
+11. Download the final highlight reel

+## Aspect Ratio Options

+The application offers several aspect ratio options for output videos:
+- **Original**: Keep the original video aspect ratio
+- **Landscape (16:9)**: Standard widescreen format
+- **Portrait (9:16)**: Vertical video format for mobile/social media
+- **Square (1:1)**: Square video for platforms like Instagram
+- **Classic (4:3)**: Traditional TV format
+- **Square in Vertical (1:1 in 9:16)**: Square video centered in a 9:16 frame with black padding

+All cropping operations maintain the center of the frame by default.

 ## Audio Options